eProsima/Fast-DDS/tools/fds/README.txt

   -i  --server-id  Mandatory unique server identifier.
 Specifies zero based
                    server position in ROS_DISCOVERY_SERVER environment variable.

-  -l  --ip-address Server interface chosen to listen the clients.
+  -l  --ip-address IPv4 address chosen to listen the clients.
 Defaults
-                   to any (0.0.0.0)
+                   to any (0.0.0.0).
+Instead of an address, a name can be specified.

   -p  --port       UDP port chosen to listen the clients.
 Defaults to 11811